-Some of the doors are missing their door stops.
+One of the doors is missing its door stops.
 This condition will lead to damage of the wall surfaces.
 Door stops should be installed where necessary.

-14.5 CLOSET DOORS
+14.6 CLOSET DOORS

 All of the closet doors were tested and were found to be functioning as intended.